sid-cog/DECOHERE/README.md

 jupyter notebook notebooks/pipeline.ipynb
 ```

-The notebook provides three modes of operation:
+The notebook provides four modes of operation:
 - **Day Mode**: Process a single day of data
 - **Week Mode**: Process a week of data
 - **Year Mode**: Process a year of data